mp3laguna/GettingAndCleaningDataCourseProject/README.md

 **activities.file.-** data file with activities (laying, sitting, ...) for each record in data set (y_train.txt or y_test.txt files)
 **subjects.file.-** data file name with subjects for each record in data set (in this case subject 1 to 30)
 **activity.labels.-** data file name of activities names.
 This data frame is used to bind activities in activities.file (that contains and activity index) with the activity name.
 **col.names.-** vector containing all of the column names in data set.
-This information is preoiusly obtained from features.txt file.
+This information is previously obtained from features.txt file.
 **col.classes.-** this vector is used to only read the columns needed form data set.
 It contains the character value "NULL"" in the columns that are not going to be read and the value "numeric" in the columns needed (the ones containing mean and standar deviation values)